pism/pism/examples/jako/README.md

 some variables will be held fixed.
 Specifically the thermodynamical spun-up variables `enthalpy`,`bmelt`,`bwat` from `g5km_bc.nc` are held fixed and used as boundary conditions for the conservation of energy model in the strip.
-Dirichlet boundary conditions `u_ssa_bc`,`v_ssa_bc` for the sliding stress balance (the SSA) are also read from the same file.
+Additionally, Dirichlet boundary conditions `u_ssa_bc`,`v_ssa_bc` are read for the sliding stress balance (the SSA) from the same file.

 (<em>An alternative is to have the enthalpy and other thermodynamical variables not spun-up at all in the strip, which would happen if options `-regrid_...` were not used.
-But the resulting not-very-realistic ice temperatures and ice softness/hardness is advected inward as ice with less realistic properties.
-An alternative for the SSA boundary conditions is to have zero velocity in the strip, but the velocity tangent to the north and south edges of the strip, i.e. in westerly direction, is significantly nonzero in fact.
-Generally these regridding techniques are recommend for regional modeling.</em>)
+However, the resulting not-very-realistic ice temperatures and softness/hardness is advected inward.
+An alternative for the SSA boundary conditions is to have zero velocity in the `no_model_strip`, but the velocity tangent to the north and south edges of the strip is significantly nonzero in fact.
+Thus, generally the regridding techniques used here are recommended for regional modeling.</em>)

 The calving front of the glacier is handled by the following options combination:
-`-ocean_kill -cfbc -kill_icebergs`.
-This choice uses the present-day data to determine the location of the calving front (`-ocean_kill`) but then applies the PIK mechanisms for the stress-imbalance at the calving front (`-cfbc`) and uses `-kill_icebergs` to eliminate any stray floating pieces of ice for which stress balances are indeterminant (ill-posed).
+`-ocean_kill FILENAME -cfbc -kill_icebergs`.
+This choice uses the present-day ice extent to determine the location of the calving front, but it then applies the PIK mechanisms for the stress boundary condition at the calving front (`-cfbc`) and it uses `-kill_icebergs` to eliminate any stray floating pieces of ice for which stress balances are indeterminant (ill-posed).

-The model on the 1km grid
+Century run on a 2km grid
 -----------

 FIXME

-    $ ./century.sh 8 620 425 >> out.1km &
+    $ ./century.sh 8 311 212 spunjako_0.nc >> out.2km_100a &